 Mansour hopes the Founders will try to make amends.
 But for now, Founders customers will have to get their fix somewhere else.

 "I believe in this case...money doesn't matter.
 I can take the loss of the product," he said.
 "There is plenty of other Michigan-based beer companies out there.
 We have a huge beer state here in Michigan and there are many other products to choose from to fill those shelves."

 Founders has also pulled out of Michigan Brewers Guild 11th Annual Fall Festival in Detroit this weekend.

 NEWS 10 reached out to Founders for comment but we have not heard back.

-In a statement on Founders website, the company says the employee who's suing was fired because of his job performance.
+, the company says the employee who's suing was fired because of his job performance.